StetHD/tarifa-book/introduction/index.md

 You may also need to change or add stuff in the native part of the cordova project depending on the platform.
 For example, to update an Android app, you need to bump the integer value of `android:versionCode` attribute in the `AndroidManifest.xml` file.
 Or with iOS, adding a custom url scheme is only possible by adding some values in the Xcode project plist, cordova do not take care of it in the `config.xml` file.

-tarifa aims to take care of all this little things you need to know/do to build a cordova app, so that you can concentrate on building the content.
-The project first started with the idea to be a damn practical tool for me and my teammates and to lower the barrier of cordova development and projects sharing.
+Tarifa aims to take care of all those little things you need to know/do to build a cordova app, so you can concentrate on making the content.
+We started the project with the idea of making a practical tool for our dev teams and and to lower the barrier of cordova development and projects sharing.

 Finally, tarifa introduces [configurations](../configuration/index.md).
-Those are an important concept in tarifa as they modify the output of each command; they allow for instance to create multiple versions of the same application on the same platform (one for each environment), which is currently pretty hard to achieve with just cordova.
+Those are an important concept in tarifa as they modify the output of each command; they allow for instance to create multiple versions of the same application on the same platform (one for each environment), which is currently pretty hard to achieve with cordova.